PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ## Receiving Real-Time Data

-In order to receive your *RTData* you will need a reference to the *gameSparksRTUnity* object you used to configure you real-time session.
+In order to receive your *RTData*, you will need a reference to the *gameSparksRTUnity* object you used to configure your real-time session.

-When any packets are received the *OnPacketRecieved* callback will be called and the details of that packet can be processed.
+When any packets are received, the *OnPacketRecieved* callback will be called and the details of that packet can be processed.

 ```